 Around 2014-2016, I wrote up a “soulmationship” analysis of each of the characters of Friends.
 The thesis being no one winds up with their soulmate or perfect match.
-Surprisingly, even 4 years later, there’s a fair amount of support (and constructive criticism), and a lot of lively discussion — like, really, the discussion that stuck with me was the person who didn’t like Joey as he felt reflective of the inequality between men and women in the Middle East.
-As a result, I’ve created this site to be dedicated to ongoing Friends analysis, episode reviews, stray observations, and fun ‘what-if’ scenarios (i.e. is there any evidence that really supports Chandler and Joey brought back the right baby from Human Services).
+Since then, there’s a fair amount of support, constructive criticism, and lively discussion — like, really, the discussion that stuck with me was the person who didn’t like Joey as he felt reflective of the inequality between men and women in the Middle East.
+As a result, I’ve created this site to be dedicated to ongoing Friends analysis, episode reviews, stray observations, and fun ‘what-if’ scenarios (i.e. is there any evidence that really supports Chandler and Joey brought back the the right baby from Human Services).

 How many times have I watched Friends?

 I’ve actively watched Friends from start to finish at least 3 times, but the keyword there is “actively.”
 In other words, no doing chores around the house, no phone, no video games, no chatting with friends, just sitting and watching the magic happen.